uncleash/DS_Tutorial/content/en-US/060-Localization/_index.md

 Images for different languages can be the same or different.
 In the second case they should be placed to static/images folder with new names, like '*popup.png*' and '*es-popup.png*'.

-### Adding a new language
+### Adding new language

 To add a new language:

-- if you don't have an access to GTS git repository, download the demo script spurce using Download button on a demo script tile (click on demo title to extend the tile before that).
+- if you don't have an access to GTS git repository, download the demo script spurce using Download button on a demo script tile (click on demo title to expand the tile before that).

 ![Download](/images/download.png)